karlvr/react-redux-typescript-pattern/README.md

 }
 ```

-Then after running `npm start`, close the browser window it creates, then go to the Debug tab in VSCode and click the Play button.
+Then after running `yarn start`, close the browser window it creates, then go to the Debug tab in VSCode and click the Play button.

 ### Redux DevTools Extension